Article I. The Name

 B. If more than six months of the term of the office remains, it shall be considered as a full-term.

-A. Any officer shall be considered automatically resigned form his or her office when he or she ceases to be an active member of the Church..
+Any Board of Directors、Deacons shall be considered automatically resigned from his or her office when he or she ceases to be an active member of the Church.

-B. Any officer, failed to perform his duty satisfactorily, may be recalled by a two-thirds majority of the Congregation.
+B. Any Board of Directors、Deacons, failed to perform his duty satisfactorily, may be recalled by a two-thirds majority of the Congregation.

 Article XII: Discipline